Schnippsche/solarreader/README.md

 ### Using the precompiled binaries

 Precompiled release packages are [available](https://github.com/Schnippsche/Solarreader/releases).
-Download the jar and optional the start script for your platform.
+Download the jar and optional the [start script](https://github.com/Schnippsche/solarreader/tree/main/src/scripts) for your platform

 ### Building from source